kkwydragonflame/kille_card_game/README.md

 - **Multiplayer Support**: Ability to play with multiple human players.
 - **Graphical User Interface (GUI)**: A visual version of the game for a more user-friendly experience.

+## Switching to different UI

+Simply use the KilleGame and ConsoleInputHandler files as templates, providing the same named methods with updated logic, to implement whichever UI you prefer.

 ## Contributing

 If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.
 All contributions are welcome!